-The Management Board ensures that the Company has an adequately functioning Internal Risk Management and Control Framework.
-A comprehensive Risk Management and Control Framework, based on the 'three lines of defense model', has been established that allows the Audit Committee and the Management Board a clear overview of the effectiveness of internal controls and risk management.
-This is explained in more detail in the Risk Management chapter.
+The Management Board shall ensure that the Company has an adequately functioning Internal risk management and Control framework.
+A comprehensive Risk management and Control framework, based on the 'three lines of defense model', has been established that allows the Audit Committee and the Management Board a clear overview of the effectiveness of internal controls and risk management.
+This is explained in more detail in the Risk management chapter.

 The Management Board periodically discusses the internal risk management and control systems with the Supervisory Board and the Audit Committee.
 The Management Board provides the Supervisory Board with all information required for the fulfillment of their obligations and the exercise of their powers.

 The Management Board provides the General Meeting of Shareholders with all information reasonably required for the fulfillment of its obligations and the exercise of its powers in a timely fashion.
 The Management Board is responsible for the quality and completeness of financial and other reports that are publicly disclosed by or on behalf of the Company, including all reports and documents the Company is required to file with regulatory agencies.

 Each Management Board member shall immediately report any potential conflict of interest to the Chairman of the Supervisory Board and to the other Management Board members.
 In such cases a Management Board member shall provide the Chairman of the Supervisory Board and the other Management Board members with all information relevant to the conflict and follow the procedures as set out in the Management Board Rules.